Willie Nelson at Flatbed

 Willie Nelson - Polymer Photogravure Commission

-Matthew Magruder
+by Matthew Magruder

 Overview of making the polymer photogravure plate